World

 Targeted Ban on Ransom Payments: Extending the existing prohibition on ransom payments by government departments, the new policy will apply to all public sector bodies and critical national infrastructure operators.
 This expansion aims to make these entities less attractive targets for cybercriminals.

-Ransomware Payment Prevention Regime: For organizations not covered by the ban, the government proposes a system where must report their intention to pay a ransom.
-This approach allows authorities to assess and block payments, especially if they involve sanctioned entities or criminal groups.
+Ransomware Payment Prevention Regime: For organizations not covered by the ban, the government proposes a system where victims must report their intention to pay a ransom.
+This approach allows authorities to assess and potentially block payments, especially if they involve sanctioned entities or known criminal groups.

-Incident Reporting: The introduction of a mandatory reporting regime requires victims of ransomware attacks to inform authorities within a specified period.
-This measure is designed to intelligence gathering and support law enforcement to disrupt cybercriminal activities.
+Mandatory Incident Reporting: The introduction of a mandatory reporting regime requires victims of ransomware attacks to inform authorities within a specified period.
+This measure is designed to enhance intelligence gathering and support law enforcement efforts to disrupt cybercriminal activities.

 Share